-For all individuals please provide CV of applicant and/or key personnel.

-Please note, this is not essential.
-If supplied it should supplement the answers you give to Questions 2 and 3 - and should tell us about the background, experience and track record of the key personnel in the project.
+For all individuals please provide CV of applicant and/or key personnel This tells us about the background, experience and track record of the key personnel in the project.
+Please note that if you don't supply this, then you must answer Question 2.

-Supporting examples of previous work or reviews.
+Supporting examples of previous work or reviews